PalleV/keypirinha_DevToTopArticles/README.md

 # Keypirinha Plugin: DevToTopArticles

-This is DevToTopArticles, a plugin for the [Keypirinha](http://keypirinha.com) launcher.
+This is Dev.to Top Articles, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-**TODO:** write a brief description of this package.
-Optionally add a screenshot.
+When typing "devto", you can select this item and see the top 10 articles on dev.to.
+Browse an article or choose to copy the URL to share.

 ## Download